 Welcome to J.V.
-Forrestal Elementary where we believe in the 5 E's.
-We Educate the mind and Embrace the heart of Every student, in Every classroom, Everyday!
+Forrestal Elementary School, I look forward to our school year together.
+At JVF we hold high our 5 E's - We Educate the mind and Embrace the heart of Every student, in Every classroom, Everyday!

 The JVF Elementary Student Handbook is designed to provide a resource for some of the basic information that you and your child will need during the school year.
-Please be aware that the term "parent" is used to refer to the parent, legal guardian, or other person who has agreed to assume school-related responsibility for a student.
+Please be aware that the term "parent" is used to refer to the parent, legal guardian, caregiver, or other person who has agreed to assume school-related responsibility for a student.
 Both students and parents must be familiar with the Beacon City School District Student Code of Conduct, required by state law and intended to promote school safety and an atmosphere for learning.